Eyes

 Biting her nails, Ruby thought about the unfinished book.
 Drops on the windowpane and the cold coffee agreed that it was late.
 The passing crowd in the cafe didn’t bother her, she was rather pleased.
 Ruby forgot about time.

 Sigh!
-Ruby looked outside the window and saw nothing, neither the woman with the red umbrella nor her brown guide dog.
+Ruby looked outside the window and saw nothing, neither the woman with a red umbrella nor her brown guide dog.
 She was lost; god knows where her train of thought took her by then.
 Playing with her scarf, she picked her coffee and took a sip.
 Ugh!
 It was bad.

 Time and space hit Ruby once again, she checked her watch and decided to leave, just then her eyes fell on the woman with a red umbrella; she recognised her and her brown guide dog.
 Ruby’s eyes revealed something.